markuslaker/dlang-tour/public/content/en/basics.md

     int size = 8; // run-time variable
     auto arr = new int[size];

-The type of `arr` is `int[]` which is technically a **slice** - those are introduced in the next section.
+The type of `arr` is `int[]`, which is technically a **slice** - those are introduced in the next section.
 Multi-dimensional arrays can be created easily using the `auto arr = new int[3][3]` syntax.

-Arrays can be concatenated using the `~` operator which will create a new dynamic array.
+Arrays can be concatenated using the `~` operator, which will create a new dynamic array.
 Mathematical operations can be applied to whole arrays using the `c[] = a[] + b[]` syntax.
-Those operations might be optimized by the compiler to use special processors instructions that do the operations in one go.
+Those operations might be optimized by the compiler to use special processor instructions that do the operations in one go.

-Both static and dynamic array provide the property `.length` which is read-only for static arrays but can be written to in case of dynamic arrays to change its size dynamically.
+Both static and dynamic array provide the property `.length`, which is read-only for a static array but can be written to in case of a dynamic array to change its size dynamically.
 The property `.dup` creates a copy of the array.

+In an array index,
-When indexing an array through the `arr[idx]` syntax the special `$` syntax denotes an array's length. `arr[$ - 1]` thus references the last element and is a short form for `arr[arr.length - 1]`.
+`$` denotes an array's length. `arr[$ - 1]` thus
+references the last element and is short for `arr[arr.length - 1]`.

 ### Exercise

 Complete the function `encrypt` to decrypt the secret message.
-The text should be encrypted using *Caesar encryption* that shifts the characters in the alphabet using a certain index.
+The text should be encrypted using *Caesar encryption*, which shifts the characters in the alphabet using a certain index.
-The to-be-encrypted text just contains characters in the range `a-z` which should make things easier.
+The to-be-encrypted text contains only characters in the range `a-z`, which should make things easier.

 ## {SourceCode}